TiagoSilvaPereira/Laravel-Uploadable/README.md

 ## Inspiration

-The basic structure of this package is inspired in the [Laravel Auto Upload](https://github.com/dees040/laravel-auto-upload)
+The basic structure of this package is inspired in the [Laravel Auto Upload](https://github.com/dees040/laravel-auto-upload) package

 ## Contributing